zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-google.md

 [APZ 158.2] (# apz158.2) {# apz158.2 .ref .apz} "having lust in nature
 Does not "does not lust in lust, nor does he lust in images Does not desire in nature either.
-‘Do not be afraid of anything terrible’ is one This is preached by the Blessed One himself in a way that is both frightening and frightening Was.
+'Do not be afraid of anything terrible' is one This is preached by the Blessed One himself in a way that is both frightening and frightening Was.